ajo01/cloud-resume-challenge/README.md

 I updated the website to fetch the Lambda function URL and display the number of views.

-### Step 10 - Frontend CI/CD Workflow

-I setup a CI/CD workflow with Github Actions so upon every push on Git, the code will build and sync to the S3 bucket.

-### Step 11 - Infrastructure as Code
+### Step 10 - Infrastructure as Code

 I automated infrastructure with [Terraform](https://www.terraform.io/).
+I migrated the resources to Terraform by configurating the files, `terraform importing` the resources, and using `terraform plan` to carefully observe changes.

 `terraform init` initializes Terraform configuration files